discolarrence/Sunburst/README.md

 ## Background
 ![Studio 54 Sunburst](/sunburst7.jpg "Studio 54 Sunburst")
 While working on modifying the above installation by artist Erika Margaret to control 10 sections of RGB LED lights, I wanted to test different effects without using the actual installation and its hardware.
-The screen display shows 10 shapes that are in the same configuration as the planned lighting for this installation.
+The screen display shows 10 shapes that are in the same configuration as the planned lighting for this installation, mapped using coordinates read from a csv file and rendered using the PyGame library.

 This project has also served to learn Python and practice Object Oriented Programming.